tzskp1/codegen-examples/mersenne-twister/README.md

 ```

 # For Mac
-If you are usisg Mac OS, you may need to increase memory size of VM.
+If you are using Mac OS, you may need to increase memory size of VM.